ChaloHoppo to an Unorthodox Tour of Sikkim

 Today you rest in the homestay surrounded by a thick forest and secluded from the town by a gushing stream.
 The homestay is only accessible by foot and it can be spotted only by those who like venturing into the unknown.

 Overnight at Dhungkar homestay.

 After breakfast and bidding farewell to our hosts, it’s time to drive up the old silk route, passing numerous army units, including the one at Zuluk.
-This is the photographs that you may have seen a thousand times on the internet, the endless turns.
+This is the photograph that you may have seen a thousand times on the internet, the endless turns.
 How many?
 Perhaps you can count it for yourself?
 The beauty of the road and the drive becomes more evident and stark as you drive up from 5000 feet to 11,000 feet and more.
 At approximately 11,200 feet you get a really comprehensive view of the loops unless the weather gods are against your wishes.

 Temperature changes drastically so do the vegetation shifting from Sal trees to pine trees.
 Today we stopover at Gnathang valley, an erstwhile Tibetan yak herder’s village at 13,500 feet.
 Depending on which season one goes there Gnathang presents itself in different shades.
 There are chances of catching some snow in the valley.
 In any case, biting cold and delicious hot food await us at Gnathang.